zyx287/zyx287.github.io/_pages/about.md

     - GPCR activation-based sensors (GRABs)
     - Neurobiological processes such as emotion, learning, memory and reward

-I am eagerly looking forward to exploring opportunities for Ph.D. program to further pursue my academic interests!
+I am eagerly looking forward to exploring opportunities for Master's/Ph.D. program to further pursue my academic interests!

 For more info